Fourier transforms and iterated function systems: Self-similar iterated function systems in

 This expression reveals us how potentially the \textit{algebraic} properties of the number $\lambda$ to the asymptotic behaviour of $\widehat{\mu}_\lambda$.
 In particular, using this expression one can find out that the distances of $\lambda^{-n}$ to the integer lattice will play a key role.
 In particular, we say that $\lambda^{-1}$ is a \textit{Pisot number} if it is a real algebraic integer whose Galois conjugates are all strictly less than $1$ in absolute value, which is equivalent to the fact that the sequence $\dist(\lambda^{-n},\Z)$, $n \in \N$, is square summable.
-This allowed Erd\H{o}s and Salem to prove the following characterisation:
+This allowed Erd\H{o}s and Salem in the late 1930s and early 1940s to prove the following characterisation:

 \begin{theorem} $\widehat{\mu}_\lambda(\xi) \to 0$ as $|\xi| \to \infty$ if and only if $\lambda^{-1}$ is not a Pisot number or $\lambda = 1/2$. \end{theorem}

 The direction that the decay of $\widehat{\mu}_\lambda$ implies $\lambda^{-1}$ is not Pisot was proved by Erd\H{o}s in 1939 \cite{erdos2} and the opposite was done by Salem in 1944 \cite{salem3}.